 End-User Notifications overview

-End-User Notifications is a shared service that is used by other Tanium products, such as Tanium Deploy, Tanium™ Patch, and Tanium™ Protect to notify users about system actions.
+End-User Notifications is a shared service that is used by other Tanium products, such as Tanium Deploy, Tanium™ Patch, and Tanium™ Enforce to notify users about system actions.
 It is also used by Deploy for self service capabilities.

 When you use End-User Notifications with other solutions, you can create notification messages to notify the user of system actions or user requirements.